Documentation

 Editing a codelist

 You can edit a codelist that you own, or that is owned by an organisation that you belong to.
-To do this, click Create new version on the left hand side of the codelist homepage.
+To do this, click Create new version on the codelist homepage.

 This will open the builder, with all of the codes from your codelist selected.
 Additionally, if the codelist was created through the builder, then any terms that were searched for will be present.